pombo7676/CryptoTrading-Robot/README.md

-# CryptoTrading-Robot
+# CryptoTrading-Bot
-Trading Robot for cryptocurrencies in Binance
+Algorithmic Trading Robot for Cryptocurrencies in Binance